drpaj12/LetsPlay_FLC2025_MiamiUniversity/INDIVIDUAL_FOLDERS/jamie/MY_EXPERIMENT_AI_RESULTS/teaching-reasoning_cafe_baras.md

 ## Why This Teaching Approach Works Better

 ### 1. Leading with Card Anatomy & Dual-Purpose Concept
 **Reasoning:** The dual-purpose nature of cards is the most fundamental concept in Cafe Baras.
 Players need to understand this before anything else makes sense.
 By showing a physical card and explaining how it can be used in two different ways (but only one per card), you establish the core decision point of the game immediately.
 This creates a framework for understanding everything else.
+From the transcript, I observed you did introduce this concept early, which was effective, but it could have been presented more systematically with clearer examples.

 ### 2. Establishing Turn Flow Earlier
 **Reasoning:** Players need to understand the basic flow of play before diving into details.
 By explaining the simple 3-step turn structure early, players can mentally organize all subsequent information within this framework.
 This is pedagogically sound as it provides cognitive scaffolding.